Last summer, I saw a posting on Craigslist.

 I guess I did not explain it right, because Paul said – don’t you think a piano in the kitchen might be a little bit… much?

-This confused me, because– what?
-A little bit much?
-No. I think it would be a LOT much… much like myself.
+No. I think it will be a LOT much… much like myself.

 Paul thought about this.
 Then he went back and rifled through his rolodex of anticlimactic responses.

 He said – well, it’s an interesting idea.